 Even though computers are more reliable and easier to use than ever before there are still a lot of little "tweaks" a skilled professional can make to increase the speed and performance of a system.
 As we have more hardware such as re-writable CD-ROM drives, digital cameras, scanners, personal organizers, etc., there is an ever increasing need to provide training on how to use these devices effectively.

-I continued serving my Maui customers until relocating to Carmel Valley in January, 2011.
+I continued serving my Maui customers until relocating to Carmel Valley in January, 2011, and now enjoying Nevada as the new base of operation.